anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 [![Daily crawl pulse]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/daily-pulse.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/daily-pulse.png)

 One approach would have been to create many different crawl jobs for different combinations of sites, depths and frequencies, but this ran into our second problem - the poor manageability of our tools and workflows.
-Managing multiple overlapping jobs in Heritrix has proven to be awkward, needing a lot of manual intervention to move different jobs around in order to balance out resource usage over time.[^1] Multiple jobs are also more difficult to monitor effectively.
+Managing multiple overlapping jobs in Heritrix has proven to be awkward, needing a lot of manual intervention to move different jobs around in order to balance out resource usage over time.[^1] As well as being difficult to fully automate, multiple jobs are also more difficult to monitor effectively.

-We've learned that *everything* that can be scripted and automated *must* be done that way, in order to make the process explicit and repeatable.
-We've also learned that *everything* must be able to be *seen* to be working.
+We've learned that *everything* that can be scripted and automated *must* be done that way, in order to make the process explicit and repeatable, and *everything* must be able to be *seen* to be working.
 This is not just monitoring uptime or resources, but runs all the way up to automating quality assurance wherever possible.

 However, while exploring how to improve our automated QA, we met the third problem.
-Our tools were failing us.
+Our tools were failing to archive the web, making automated QA irrelevant.
 Not only are they difficult to configure, manage and monitor, but they have fallen too far behind current web development practices.

-Those 'future web challenges' are now here.
+Many of those 'future web challenges' we talked about in 2012, are here, now.

 Here's the BBC News homepage on the 20th of March last year: